jdbateman/Lendivine/README.md

 Select the Countries tab to view a list of countries queried from the RESTCountries REST API.
 A custom cell displays information for each country including an image of the flag, and the population.

 * Select a country to display a list of recent loans requested by entreprenuers in that country.
 (See the Country Loans screen below for more details.)
-* Select the globe in the search bar to display the CountriesMapView to search by interacting with a map.
-(See the Countries Map screen below.)
+* Select the globe in the search bar to search for loans by country by interacting with a map.
+(See the Map Search screen below.)

 ##### Search Bar